hyphacoop/handbook/finance.md

 ### Reporting and remitting taxes

-Hypha has the following accounts with the Canada Revenue Agency (CRA):
+Hypha has the following _program accounts_ with the Canada Revenue Agency (CRA):

 - **RC** for corporate income tax, which is reported and remitted each year
 - **RP** for payroll deduction, which is reported and remitted each month